MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-C-Aircraft/part-25-Airworthiness-Standards-Transport-Category-Airplanes/subpart-E-Powerplant/subjectgroup-ECFRa93e11eb94bb0c1-Fuel-System/section-25.965.md

 (1) Each complete tank assembly and its supports must be vibration tested while mounted to simulate the actual installation.

-(2) Except as specified in paragraph (b)(4) of this section, the tank assembly must be vibrated for 25 hours at an amplitude of not less than1/32 of an inch (unless another amplitude is substantiated) while2/3 filled with water or other suitable test fluid.
+(2) Except as specified in paragraph (b)(4) of this section, the tank assembly must be vibrated for 25 hours at an amplitude of not less than 1/32 of an inch (unless another amplitude is substantiated) while 2/3 filled with water or other suitable test fluid.

 (3) The test frequency of vibration must be as follows: